 When undertaking Section 106 compliance, or when preparing a DAHP permit application, consulting archaeologists will need to secure a signed copy of the "Request for Curation Services" form the Burke.
-Download this form (or request if from Jack (anamgorm@uw.edu)), fill it out in full, then send it (scanned and sent via email is fine) to Jack to have it signed and made official.
-Once it is signed, Jack will return it to you to for your records and/or for your permit application.
+Download this form (or request if from us at burcuration@uw.edu) fill it out in full, then send it (scanned and sent via email is fine) to us to have it signed and made official.
+Once it is signed, we will return it to you to for your records and/or for your permit application.

-On this form, collections to be transferred must be designated as Deeded or Held-In-Trust.
-A Deeded designation indicates that collection/archive ownership will eventually be legally transferred to the Burke; this designation is not an option for materials deriving from federal or tribal lands, as collections of these types must be Held-In-Trust.
-A Held-In-Trust collection is curated by the Burke on a temporary contractual basis, but ownership remains with the original landowner(s).
-Each type of arrangement implies a different fee structure, and for Held-In-Trust materials an additional "Curation Agreement" (a contract for services) must be in place before actual transfer to the Burke may occur.
+On this form, collections to be transferred must be designated as "deeded" or "held in-trust".
+A "deeded" designation indicates that collection/archive ownership will eventually be legally transferred to the Burke; this designation is not an option for materials deriving from federal or tribal lands, as collections of these types must be "held in-trust".
+A held in-trust collection is curated by the Burke on a temporary contractual basis, but ownership/control remains with the original landowner(s).
+Each type of arrangement implies a different fee structure, and for held in-trust materials an additional bilateral contract between the Burke and the collection owner must be in place before actual transfer to the Burke may occur.

-Step 3: Preparation of Collections and Archives
+Step 3: Preparation of Collections

-After fieldwork and analysis are complete, collections and archives to be transferred to the Burke must be printed, cataloged, organized, and housed according to standards set forth by the "Burke Curation Guidelines" available online.
-Collections which fully meet these standards will receive a discounted (by 10%) price upon transfer (archives are exempt from this discount), while those which require extra work by Burke staff may be subject to additional service charges upon intake and assessment at the Burke.
+After fieldwork and analysis are complete, specimens and archives to be transferred to the Burke must be printed, cataloged, organized, and housed according to standards set forth by the "Burke Curation Guidelines" available online.
+Collections which fully meet these standards will receive a discounted (by 10%) price upon transfer (archival records are exempt from this discount), while collections and archival records which require extra work by Burke staff may be subject to additional service charges upon intake and assessment at the Burke.

-Step 4: Creating a Curation Agreement (Held-In-Trust Materials Only)
+Step 4: Creating a Curation Contract (Held In-Trust Collections Only)

-Before Held-In-Trust collections are transferred to the Burke, a "Curation Agreement" (a contract) for Held-In-Trust services must be reached between the Burke Museum and designated representatives of the legal owners of collections/archives.
-Each curation agreement is unique, and those seeking to secure a Held-In-Trust agreement with the Burke Museum are advised to contact Jack early in the process to allow a contract to be negotiated in a timely manner.
+Before held in-trust collections are transferred to the Burke, a contract for held in-trust services must be reached between the Burke Museum and designated representatives of the legal owners of collections/archives.
+Each held in-trust contract is unique, and those seeking to secure a held in-trust contract with the Burke Museum are advised to contact us early in the process to allow a contract to be negotiated in a timely manner.

-A Curation Agreement is not needed for Deeded collections.
+This type of contract is not needed for deeded collections.